Moving to Jekyll

 Viewing your posts

-Once a post is ready, you can see how it would look like by executing:
+Once a post is ready, you can see how it looks by executing:

 1